The Spanish-Speaking Church

 Our Reformation Study Bible helps to deepen Christians’ study of God’s Word.
-We are currently translating this trusted resource into Spanish.
+La Biblia de Estudio de La Reforma, The Spanish edition of this renowned work, was released on September 1st, 2020.
 Many pastors in Latin America lack formal theological education and prepare their sermons without the commentaries and other resources so prevalent in the United States.
 The Reformation Study Bible is much anticipated by Spanish-speaking people.

 Renewing Your Mind in Spanish

 Renewing Your Mind is now on the air in Spanish.
 Along with Ligonier’s Spanish website, Renovando Tu Mente launched globally in March 2018.
 The radio broadcast and Internet podcast are reaching Spanish-speaking Christians in their native language.
 Like its counterpart in English, Renovando Tu Mente instructs listeners in the life-changing truths of historic Christianity.

 Confusion abounds regarding Christology—the doctrine of Christ—in Latin America and around the world.
 As the church continues to grow, it is imperative that believers learn the truths of Scripture as summarized in the great confessions of faith.
 We produced The Word Made Flesh: The Ligonier Statement on Christology to help Christians know what the church has historically taught and regain clarity regarding the person and work of Christ.
 Our goal is to distribute this statement worldwide, and it has already been translated into numerous languages, including Spanish and a video in Spanish is available here.